WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 + there are 60 seconds in a minute
 + there are 60 minutes in an hour

-What is the formula to give Python so Python can calculate how many degrees the minute hand moves in a second?
+What is the formula to give Python so Python can calculate **how many degrees the minute hand moves in a second**?

 Go [here](README2.md) for a hint.